greglook/vault/doc/indexing.md

 ### Low-Level Indexes

 The first two indexes deal with blobs and references, mapping the nodes and edges of the blob graph.
-The third deals with PGP key lookups by numeric id.

 ### Blob Index